usharesoft/appcenter-docs/end-user/en/source/pages/templating/deploy-machine-image.rst

 	.. note:: For Windows images, RDP port (3389) and WinRM port (5985) need to be opened in Firewall Settings.

+	.. note:: For all deployed Windows virtual machines, if WinRM service is not enabled by default, then it will be activated during the deployment process.

 	.. note:: If you want to stop your deployment, you can do so by clicking on the delete (garbage) icon.
 This will stop it and remove the instance from your cloud.

 	.. warning:: Terminating an OpenStack deployment may fail due to `a known issue in AMP <https://issues.apache.org/jira/browse/JCLOUDS-1318>`_.
 Click again on the delete (garbage) icon to work around the issue.